Perl/PPCs/docs/future.md

 * shepherding discussion to some sort of consensus (or appealing to the PSC to resolve an impasse)
 * ensuring all sections in the RFC are complete (working with implementers and others as necessary)

 RFCs live in version control.
-Anyone can create an "Exploratory" RFC, self-assign it an ID, and start to flesh it out.
-"Draft" status gets you an official RFC ID, and from that point onwards the RFC and history is mirrored/merged into the official repository.
+Anyone can create an "Draft" RFC, self-assign it an ID, and start to flesh it out.
+"Exploratory" status gets you an official RFC ID, and from that point onward the RFC and history is mirrored/merged into the official repository.

 To make this workable, the RFC should be in a source code repository that the *Author* can edit directly (GitHub, GitLab, Bitbucket, self-hosted git, etc).
 The minimal workable requirements are that